 For those of us who feed birds, there’s nothing more frustrating than a flock of so-called bully birds descending on our backyard feeders.
 Not only do they eat the feeders clean in minutes, but their aggressive behavior also can discourage some of our favorite songbirds.
 That’s why how to get rid of grackles, blackbirds and starlings is one of the most common concerns among many Birds & Blooms readers.

 Reader Georgia Wacker of Canton, Ohio wrote to ask for a solution to keep blackbirds and grackles from pillaging her bird feeders.
 In Steger, Illinois, Mrs. Joseph Kraus says an invading swarm of house sparrows is eating her out of house and home.
 And European starlings are ruffling Wayne Taylor’s feathers.
-These non-native birds are frightening away more desirable species from his Bethlehem, Pennsylvania yard.
+These non-native birds are frightening away more desirable species from his Bethlehem, Pennsylvania, yard.

 Some backyard birders have the greatest problems with bully birds that eat the cast-off seeds below hanging and post feeders.
 Pigeons are notorious for gathering in flocks underneath feeders for their meals.
 The solution for this problem is to collect the fallen seeds in a deep container, such as a plastic garbage can or pail, that the pest birds cannot or will not get into.
 You can make a hole in the center of the container and place it right on your feeder pole.
 Also try a seed hoop to contain the mess.